eddiepullen/devops_challenge/README.md

 - You will need to have AWS CLI installed locally on your machine
 - You will need to have Terraform installed locally on your machine

-## How the bootsrap script works
+## How the bootstrap script works

 - Creates a AWS S3 storage bucket for the Terraform remote state
 - Creates the path to store the SSH keys for each instance
 - Creates SSH Key pairs for each instance and stores them in the created path

-## How the Terraform works to crreate the instructure
+## How the Terraform works to create the infrastructure

 - Create a VPC with private and public subnets
 - Create a NAT gateway for the private subnets for internal breakout
-- Create security groups for each instance to allow spesific ports and also to allow egress traffic
+- Create security groups for each instance to allow specific ports and also to allow egress traffic
 - Create an EC2 instance that will be used for the Ansible control node
   - Create a Public IP address and Private IP address on public subnet
 - Create an EC2 instance that will be used for the Nginx load balancer
-  - Contais a Public IP address and Private IP address on public subnet
+  - Create a Public IP address and Private IP address on public subnet
-- Create an EC2 instance that will be used for the microserices running docker
+- Create an EC2 instance that will be used for the microservices running docker
   - Create a private IP address on private subnet
   - Create a IAM role policy that allows the microservice access to ECR resources
 - Create an EC2 instance that will be used for the database running PostgreSQL